Dr. Josephine van Zeben

 A Union of City-States

-This research builds on the polycentric approach developed during my visit to the Ostrom Workshop (see below).
-It strives to include European cities into the multi-level structure of the EU.
+This research intends to include European cities into the multilevel legal structure of the EU.

 Europe's cities are considered the engine behind economic, social and political innovation within the European Union and as such enjoy great prominence within political debates and policy-making.
 Simultaneously, Europe's urban centres suffer from legal 'invisibility' within the EU: cities do not form a separate level within European multi-level governance, or a legally recognized political community within the EU.
 Legal action taken by, and related to, a city is analogously considered to be a matter of state-local relations to which European Union law typically does not apply.
 The current situation of de facto importance and de jure invisibility prevents meaningful integration of cities within the multi-level governance structure of the EU and consequently erodes citizens' constitutional guarantees.
 In order for cities to function as centres of cultural and economic innovation, legal competition and experimentation is essential.
 However, this experimentation does not take place in a vacuum: the constitutional guarantees offered by inter alia European and national citizenship, and the internal market, must be respected.
 Cities are in a unique position to resist or foster the application and implementation of European and national laws, as well as create conditions conducive to bottom-up democracy.
 A meaningful balance between institutional flexibility and legal certainty can only be struck once cities are integrated into the European Union as a separate level of government.
 This research therefore sets out to map and incorporate the 'city level' into the EU's multi-level governance structure.
 This descriptive task is undertaken in order to show the normative need for a European legal approach to local government.
 As the centrality of cities in the live of European citizens increases, the legal relationship of 'the city' with the EU, the relevant Member State(s), 'visitors' (i.e. non-residents) and its inhabitants must be proactively examined in order to ensure a legitimate 'Union of city-states'.